 The Driver Certificate of Professional Competence (Driver CPC) is a qualification for professional bus, coach and lorry drivers.
-It has been introduced across Europe with the professed aim of improving road safety and helping to maintain high standards of driving.
+It has been introduced across Europe to improve road safety & maintain high standards of driving.
 CPC Licence, CPC qualification

 What is CPC?